Blaxploitation: Black Power

 Afeni Shakur claimed that every aspect of culture (including cinema) in the 1960s and 1970s was influenced by the Black Power movement.
-Sweet Sweetback's Baadasssss Song was one of the first films to incorporate black power ideology and permit black actors to be the stars of their own narratives, rather than being relegated to the typical roles available to them (such as the "mammy" figure and other low-status characters).
+Sweet Sweetback's Baadasssss Song was one of the first films to incorporate black power ideology and permit black actors to be the stars of their own narratives, rather than being relegated to the stereotypical roles available to them (such as the "mammy" figure and other low-status characters).
 Films such as Shaft brought the black experience to film in a new way, allowing black political and social issues that had been ignored in cinema to be explored.
 Shaft and its protagonist, John Shaft, brought African-American culture to the mainstream world.
 Sweetback and Shaft were both influenced by the black power movement, containing Marxist themes, solidarity and social consciousness alongside the genre-typical images of sex and violence.

 Knowing that film could bring about social and cultural change, the Black Power movement seized the genre to highlight black socioeconomic struggles in the 1970s; many such films contained black heroes who were able to overcome the institutional oppression of African-American culture and history.
 Later films such as Super Fly softened the rhetoric of black power, encouraging resistance within the capitalist system rather than a radical transformation of society.
 Super Fly still embraced the black nationalist movement in its argument that black and white authority cannot coexist easily.